Deviation from maximal entanglement for mid-spectrum eigenstates of local Hamiltonians: Introduction

 This paper focuses on one-dimensional quantum systems and rigorously answers Question \ref{q:1} in the negative.
 In a spin chain governed by a (not necessarily chaotic) local Hamiltonian, we consider a microcanonical ensemble in the middle of the energy spectrum and a contiguous subsystem whose length is a constant fraction of the system size.
-We prove that \emph{if the bandwidth of the ensemble is greater than a certain constant, then the average entanglement entropy (between the subsystem and the rest of the system) of eigenstates in the ensemble deviates from the maximum entropy by at least a positive constant.} This result implies and highlights the difference between the entanglement of mid-spectrum eigenstates of (chaotic) local Hamiltonians and that of random states.
+We prove that \emph{if the bandwidth of the ensemble is greater than a certain constant, then the average entanglement entropy (between the subsystem and the rest of the system) of eigenstates in the ensemble deviates from the maximum entropy\footnote{The maximum entropy is the logarithm of the Hilbert space dimension of the smaller of the subsystem and the rest of the system.} by at least a positive constant.} This result implies and highlights the difference between the entanglement of mid-spectrum eigenstates of (chaotic) local Hamiltonians and that of random states.
 The difference is due to the locality of the Hamiltonian.
 The locality prevents mid-spectrum eigenstates from behaving like completely random states.
 We also prove that the entanglement entropy of mid-spectrum eigenstates deviates from the thermodynamic entropy at the same energy by at least a positive constant.
-Therefore, the statement in italics above cannot be understood heuristically from eigenstate thermalization.
+Therefore, the italicized statement above cannot be understood heuristically from eigenstate thermalization.

 The rest of this paper is organized as follows.
 Section \ref{spre} provides basic definitions and technical background.
 Section \ref{sres} presents the main result, whose relationship with the thermodynamic entropy is discussed in Section \ref{seth}.
 The main text of this paper should be easy to read, for most of the technical details are deferred to Appendices \ref{app}, \ref{s:l}.